Thomas is depicted as the youngest disciple.

 Thomas (1): And he said, “Whoever finds the interpretation of these sayings will not experience death.”

-Greek POxy: He said to them: “Whoever hears these words shall never taste death.”
+Greek POxy: He told them, “Whoever hears these words shall never taste death.”

 John 8.51: “Verily, verily, I say unto you, if anyone keeps my word, he shall never see death.”

-In these sayings, Jesus speaks eternal Truth, which feeds the soul and therefore offers eternal life.
-Jesus speaks of ‘interpretation’, which tells us that just getting the idea of these truths will not be sufficient but that these truths must be realized (“finds the interpretation”) in each person’s life.
-The ‘interpretation’ references character.
+In these sayings, Jesus speaks eternal Truth, which feeds the soul and offers eternal life.
+Jesus speaks of ‘interpretation,’ which tells us that just getting the idea of these truths will not be sufficient, but that these truths must be realized (“finds the interpretation”) in each person’s life.
+The ‘interpretation’ references character and a further development of spiritual knowledge generally, but more closely means to interpret into daily life.
 Expression is not simply mental understanding but refers to renewing the mind (“keeps my word”).
 Naturally, this effort requires a pathway, which the sowing of good spiritual seed into good soil is designed to create.
 The interpretation of these truths into daily life is the ultimate goal.

-Oxyrhynchus is the location of discovered ancient manuscripts, parts of the Gospel of Thomas, Mary Magdalene, and others.*
+Oxyrhynchus is the location of ancient manuscripts, including parts of the Gospel of Thomas, the Gospel of Mary Magdalene, and others.*

 *See earlychristianwritings.com for many other commentaries.